Kuvelet/MSAccess_Inv_Reconciliation/README.md

   </tr>
 </table>

+> **Note:** These tables are representative samples and does not include all records from the actual dataset.
+Part numbers and pricing information have been modified for confidentiality.

 **1.** I want to establish a live link between the data and MS Access to eliminate the need for re-importing whenever analysis is required.